ollien/pinamic-dns/README.md

 # Pinamic DNS
-Dynamic DNS for your Raspberry Pi.
+Dynamic DNS for your Raspberry Pi (though it doesn't have to be!).
 Running the binary updates a DNS record on DigitalOcean.

 ## Installation
 Run the binary (whether in a shell or a cron job) in the same directory as a `config.json`.
 The `config.json` must contain the following values.